aegir-project/documentation/docs/usage/advanced/deployment.md

 "Deployment strategies" refer to the method used to deploy a platform in Aegir.
 Aegir core supports only manual and Drush makefile-based builds by default.
 However, a number of other options have become available.

-By enabling the "Aegir Deploy" module, these options are moved into fieldsets controlled by a radio option list, in order to consolidate and clean up the platform node form.
+By enabling the [Aegir Deploy](https://www.drupal.org/project/hosting_deploy) module, these options are moved into fieldsets controlled by a radio option list, in order to consolidate and clean up the platform node form.

 Manual deployment
 -----------------